temporalio/documentation/versioned_docs/version-0.23.1/overview.md

 The backend service is stateless and relies on a persistent store.
 Currently, Cassandra and MySQL stores are supported.
 An adapter to any other database that provides multi-row single shard transactions can be added.

-There are different service deployment models.
-There are multi-tenant production deployments that are shared by over hundred applications.
+Today there are multi-tenant production deployments that are shared by over hundred applications.

 Watch Maxim's talk from the Uber Open Summit for an introduction to the Temporal programming model and value proposition.